 Today, Grupo Empresarial Costa, which includes the meat-producing holding Costa Food Group, operates in 107 countries and has an annual turnover of €1,500 million.

-Costa Food Group is committed to products that are natural from the source, obtained through the group’s process of vertical integration (controlled circular process), which begins with the control of the pigs’ feed, the raising of the livestock and the guarantee of food safety across all stages of the process: birth and raising (Piensos Costa), meatpacking (Costa Food Meat), and the transformation and preparation of charcuterie products (Casademont).
+Costa Food Group is committed to products that are natural from the source, obtained through the group’s process of vertical integration (controlled circular process), which begins with the control of the pigs’ feed, the raising of the livestock and the guarantee of food safety across all stages of the process: birth and raising (Piensos Costa), meatpacking (Costa Food Meat), and the transformation and preparation of charcuterie products (Casademont and Villar).
 Controlling the entire process provides total traceability along the entire value chain, giving it transparency.

 1966 – 1977 First steps